BartolHrg/VB.C-CPP/README.md

 This can be probably done by running through the preprocessor once, and then the formatter.

 Maybe some class-like iterators (using getNext & hasNext methods)

+I want to make it possible to apply `REVERSED` twice.

 ## Common patterns